 Being prepared and offering accommodation

-Increased awareness and improved recognition of early warning signs can help workplaces be better prepared to deal with the progression of an employee's dementia.
-While there will likely come a time when the employee is no longer able to carry out the essential duties of his or her job, employees in the early stages of dementia may be able to continue to work productively, with appropriate accommodations.
+Increased awareness and improved recognition of early warning signs can help workplaces be better prepared to deal with the progression of an employee’s dementia.
+While there will likely come a time when the employee is no longer able to carry out the essential duties of their job, employees in the early stages of dementia may be able to continue to work productively, with appropriate accommodations.

 Where appropriate, this may include the employer looking into what services might be available from their benefits provider to assist with helping the employee be successful at work or to provide other support such as assistance with a disability claim.

-The approaches described in Developing a Workplace Plan and Accommodation can be helpful here..
+The approaches described in Developing a Workplace Plan and Accommodation can be helpful.
 Using these strategies, you can focus on planning for the future by asking the affected employee questions such as:

-- What checks and balances can we put in place to help you stay on track?
+- What checkpoints can we put in place to help you stay on track?

 - What should we be looking for that would indicate you are struggling?